NREL/developer.nrel.gov/content/docs/solar/pvwatts-v5.md

 # {{title}} <span class="url">({{url}})</span>
 {{summary}}

-Version 5 is an alternate version of the PVWatts API which uses the pvwattsv5 model from SAM.
+PVWatts Version 5 is a major update to the PVWatts Version 1 algorithms that were used in previous versions of the PVWatts web services V1-V4.
+Full technical details can be found in: Dobos, A. P. PVWatts Version 5 Manual.
+NREL/TP-6A20-62641, 2014, forthcoming.

 <ul id="toc"></ul>